odpi/egeria/Content-Organization.md

         * **[open-metadata-collection-store-connectors](open-metadata-implementation/adapters/open-connectors/repository-services-connectors/open-metadata-collection-store-connectors)** contains connectors that support mappings to different vendors' metadata repositories.
           * **[graph-repository-connector](open-metadata-implementation/adapters/open-connectors/repository-services-connectors/open-metadata-collection-store-connectors/graph-repository-connector)** - provides a local repository that uses a graph store as its persistence store.
           * **[inmemory-repository-connector](open-metadata-implementation/adapters/open-connectors/repository-services-connectors/open-metadata-collection-store-connectors/inmemory-repository-connector)** - provides a local repository that is entirely in memory.
 It is useful for testing/developing OMASs and demos.
+          * **[omrs-rest-repository-connector](open-metadata-implementation/adapters/open-connectors/repository-services-connectors/open-metadata-collection-store-connectors/omrs-rest-repository-connector)** - enables IBM Information Governance Catalog to support open metadata.
-          * **[omrs-rest-repository-connector](open-metadata-implementation/adapters/open-connectors/repository-services-connectors/open-metadata-collection-store-connectors/omrs-rest-repository-connector)** - uses the OMRS REST API to call an open metadata compliant repository.
+          * **[ibm-igc-repository-connector](open-metadata-implementation/adapters/open-connectors/repository-services-connectors/open-metadata-collection-store-connectors/ibm-igc-repository-connector)** - uses the OMRS REST API to call an open metadata conformant repository.
       * **[configuration-store-connectors](open-metadata-implementation/adapters/open-connectors/configuration-store-connectors)** contains the connectors that manage the open metadata configuration.
       * **[event-bus-connectors](open-metadata-implementation/adapters/open-connectors/event-bus-connectors)** supports different event/messaging infrastructures.
 They can be plugged into the topic connectors from the access-service-connectors and repository-service-connectors.
       * **[governance-daemon-connectors](open-metadata-implementation/adapters/open-connectors/governance-daemon-connectors)** contains connectors for the governance daemon servers that monitor activity or synchronize metadata and configuration asynchronously between different tools.